SauravP97/SauravP97/README.md

 ## I am a Software Engineer currently working full time at Google.

 - :computer: I am currently working as a Web Solutions Engineer at Google
-- :chart_with_upwards_trend: You can view my System Design Articles here: [Systems that Scale][course]!
+- :chart_with_upwards_trend: You can view my System Design Articles here: [Systems that Scale](http://systemsthatscale.in)!
-- :checkered_flag: Apart from that I do Open Source and Competitive Programming sometimes.
+- :yellow_heart: I also maintain an Engineering Newsletter "Systems That Scale" with 10,000+ Subscribers.
+[Check it Out!](https://www.linkedin.com/newsletters/6879018679527321600/)
-- :yellow_heart: I do Sketching and Painting as well !
+- :checkered_flag: Apart from that I do Open Source and Competitive Programming.

 ### Connect with me: